luk6xff/luk6xff.github.io/content/posts/gef_tool.md

 #### Step 8: Experiment with Inputs

 If you're analyzing the program for vulnerabilities, you might try inputs that could potentially overflow `buffer` or otherwise manipulate the program's flow.
-Since the `std::strncpy` does not automatically null-terminate the string when the source size is equal to the destination size, it might lead to unexpected behavior if `input.size()` is greater than or equal to `128`.
-However, this code null-terminates the buffer explicitly, so a classic buffer overflow might not be directly exploitable.
+Run

 #### Step 9: Utilize GEF Commands for Deeper Analysis

 GEF provides commands that are particularly useful for security analysis:

-- `checksec` to check the binary's security properties.
 - `pattern create` and `pattern search` to test for buffer overflows.
 - `heap bins` to inspect the heap state if dynamic memory allocation is used elsewhere in the program.